Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 Conclusion: Attitude in coaching as the key to real change

 Attitude is the invisible force in coaching.
-It determines whether methods work, whether trust is established, and whether real change is possible.
+It determines whether methods work, whether trust develops and whether real change is possible.

-Appreciation, acceptance, process competence, problem solving, meaning orientation, questioning techniques, solution approaches: all equally important for the Success. between coach and client.
-A systemic coach develops this competence through their training or through many years of leadership experience.
+Appreciation, acceptance, process competence, problem solving, sense orientation, questioning techniques, solution approaches: all equally important for the success of coach and client.
+A systemic coach develops this competence in their training or through many years of experience in management.

-This allows us to offer sound and supportive insights that help clients gain a new perspective and develop sustainably.
-During the briefing, the client decides where they want to go.
-This is taken seriously and forms the foundation for personal growth.
+In this way, we can offer substantiated and supportive insights that give the client a new perspective and help them to develop sustainably.
+The client decides where they want to go during the clarification of the assignment.
+This is taken seriously and becomes the basis for personal growth.

-Remember the following ladder.
-This will show you how important your attitude is for your entire life.
+Memorize the following ladder.
+This will show you how important your attitude is for your whole life.
 So start with attitude.
-Whether you want to be happier or have a specific change in mind, attitude determines our feelings, and this extends to our everyday life and lifestyle.
+Regardless of whether you want to be happier or have a specific change in mind.
+Attitude determines feelings and this extends to our everyday life and lifestyle.

 Actions